iulspop/sati/README.md

   chmod a+x .husky/pre-commit
   ```

-- Create a `.env` file and add these environment variables (see `.env.example`,
+- Create a `.env` file and add these environment variables (see `.env.example`, too):
-  too):

-  - `MAGIC_PUBLISHABLE_KEY` and `MAGIC_SECRET_KEY` - You'll need to grab a
-    public key and a secret key for your project from your
-    [Magic dashboard](https://magic.link).
-Use a Magic app only used for testing and development.
+  - `MAGIC_PUBLISHABLE_KEY` and `MAGIC_SECRET_KEY` - You'll need to grab a public key and a secret key for your project from your [Magic dashboard](https://magic.link).
+Use a Magic app only used for development.
-  - `SESSION_SECRET` - The session secret can be any string that is at least 32
+  - `SESSION_SECRET` - The session secret can be any string that is at least 32 characters long.
-    characters long.
   - `DATABASE_URL` - The url under which the SQLite database will operate.
-You
-    may use the value from `.env.example` for this.
+You may use the value from `.env.example` for this.

-- Add a `console.warn` to `getUserIdFromSession()` in
+- Add a `console.warn` to `getUserIdFromSession()` in `app/features/user-authentication/user-authentication-session.server.ts`:
-  `app/features/user-authentication/user-authentication-session.server.ts`:

   ```ts
   const getUserIdFromSession = (session: Session): string | undefined => {